The development of a flexible and highly trained workforce increases capability, raises standards and improves job satisfaction.

 Enlisting the assistance of local Job Centres to produce and display job opportunities.
 They are able to target those people on their registers so that the opportunities are offered to as wide an audience as possible.
 They have the local knowledge and it is this which we aim to harness when recruiting new employees

 It isn’t just plants we care for; we make sure that our team members are nurtured and allowed to grow to their full potential.
 Via an established evaluation and appraisal programme we understand the aspirations of every individual, and can assist them with their journey along their career path.

 We are proud that the majority of our management team are home grown and this natural succession is a major strength of the company.

 Our annual appraisal system provides an opportunity for staff with potential to be identified and a bespoke career path developed in agreement with them.

-An example of this in practice is our Wolverhampton and Wychavon Contracts Manager Paul Duffy.
-Paul joined Continental Landscapes in 1994 as a grounds maintenance operative and achieved promotion to team leader, supervisor and finally contract manager in 2007.
+An example of this in practice is our Assistant Operations Director Paul Duffy.
+Paul joined Continental Landscapes in 1994 as a grounds maintenance operative and achieved promotions to team leader, supervisor, contract manager, and now AOD in 2018.
 He has completed numerous training courses, sponsored by Continental Landscapes.
 Examples include:

 IOSH Managing Safely

 BAGMA – Approved Machinery Installation Trainer

 Paul has demonstrated exceptional potential and commitment to us and has been selected for further training to MBA level; highlighting our on-going commitment to our staff.